 We address issues of human sexuality through special programs in classrooms, in dormitories, and in one-on-one conversations.
 Students with questions or concerns are encouraged to have discussions with their families, school counselors, Health Center staff, and/or advisors.

-In any sexual activity, students are expected to adhere to expectations—and laws—regarding consent, which is defined as affirmative, unambiguous, verbal, and conscious agreement to engage in a specific sexual activity.
+In any sexual activity, students are expected to adhere to expectations—and laws—regarding consent, which is defined as clear, unequivocal actions or words that represent agreement to engage in a specific sexual activity.
 “Yes means yes” is our recommended guideline.
 Consent must be offered throughout an encounter and can be revoked at any time.
 Consent to one act on one occasion does not constitute consent for that act at any time in the future.
 Consent cannot be obtained by threat, coercion, or force.
+Sexual activity with an incapacitated person is never consensual.

 In Massachusetts, a person can consent to intercourse at age 16, and can consent to being touched in their private areas at age 14.
 (The state defines intercourse as the penetration of another’s body cavity.)
 By law, students under those ages cannot consent to such activities.
 Students should be aware that underage sexual activity constitutes the crimes of Statutory Rape and/or Indecent Sexual Assault on a Child.
 It is never legal to engage in sexual contact without another’s full consent.